-- Face lifts, body lifts, tummy tucks, liposuctions, removal of excess skin, removal or reduction of non-malignant moles, blemishes, varicose veins, cosmetic eyelid surgery and other surgical procedures; - Chemical peels, dermabrasion, laser or light treatments, bleaching, creams, ointments or other treatments or supplies to alter the appearance or texture of the skin; - Insertion or removal of any implant that alters the appearance of the body (such as breast or chin implants); - Removal of tattoos; - Repair of piercings and other voluntary body modifications, including removal of injected or implanted substances or devices; - Surgery to correct Gynecomastia; - Breast augmentation; and - Otoplasty.
+- Face lifts, body lifts, tummy tucks, liposuctions, removal of excess skin, removal or reduction of non-malignant moles, blemishes, varicose veins, cosmetic eyelid surgery and other surgical procedures; - Procedures to remove healthy cartilage or bone from the nose (even if the surgery may enhance breathing) or other part of the body; - Chemical peels, dermabrasion, laser or light treatments, bleaching, creams, ointments or other treatments or supplies to alter the appearance or texture of the skin; - Insertion or removal of any implant that alters the appearance of the body (such as breast or chin implants); except removal of an implant will be covered when medically necessary. - Removal of tattoos (except for tattoos applied to assist in covered medical treatments, such as markers for radiation therapy); and - Repair of piercings and other voluntary body modifications, including removal of injected or implanted substances or devices; - Surgery to correct Gynecomastia;

+- Breast augmentation; - Otoplasty.